 From "The Little Kicks": Julia Louis-Dreyfus repeatedly cracks up at Jerry Stiller's line reads (see the Season 8 tab for the quotes from the scene).
 It's practically a small miracle that they got a usable take out of it.

-Related to the above: In "The Susie", Julia kept cracking up at Jerry's line, "At least he didn't sleep with both of 'em.", not helped by Mike's over-the-top reading of, "She was murdered, by JERRY SEINFELD!!!!"
+Related to the above: In "The Susie", Julia kept cracking up at Jerry's line, "Yeah but he didn't sleep with both of 'em.", not helped by Mike's over-the-top reading of, "She was murdered, by JERRY SEINFELD!!!!"
 Julia's reaction to Mike's line is priceless.

 In "The Nap", George asks Jerry what size hat he wants.
 Jerry replies, "5 and 7/8."
 Jason immediately observes: "I doubt that."
 Jerry correct himself: "7 and 5/8."